 Pick Up Schedule

-Pick up for Fall Clean-up takes place the week after Thanksgiving long weekend until the following Friday Oct.
-16. All items must be placed for pick up on the Monday of that week.
+Pick up for Spring Clean-up takes place the week before May long weekend May 17 - May 21.
+All items must be placed for pick up on the Monday of that week.